Day Cab Financing Guaranteed No Hard Inquiries

 When it comes to getting a new truck, credit can play a big role.
 When shopping for a loan for a new truck, you need to keep your credit health in mind.
 A lot of truckers actually harm their credit by applying willy-nilly to any and every company that promises they can get them the truck of their dreams.

 What actually happens is a LOT of hard inquiries on your report.
 Remember, each hard inquiry can ding you about 10 points.
 If you even apply to 4 places, that’s enough to drop your score a whole credit grade.

 Dealers are another avenue you want to be wary of in regards to credit.
-When you “apply” or see if you can get financed for a truck you like at dealership, what that dealers often do is send your information around to any bank or company they think you can get approved at.
+When you “apply” or see if you can get financed for a truck you like at a dealership, what that dealers often do is send your information around to any bank or company they think you can get approved at.
 Again, this leads to many unnecessary and damaging hard inquiries.

 Don’t worry, there are companies out there that can get approved for Commercial Truck Financing without harming your credit.
 We here TopMark Funding can help you by getting you pre-approved with just a soft inquiry.
-This way, you can see your rates without any damage done to your credit or commitment from you.
+This way, you can see your rates without any damage done to your credit or commitment.

 For these reasons, it is important for you to be familiar with both your credit score and what financing companies can offer you at your current credit rating before you ding your score.
 Do your research and make sure you are making good choices for your business.
 Click the link if you want to read our in-depth Semi Truck Financing guide.
 Being knowledgeable about the process and what it means in terms of credit will help you make the best choices.